nlhans/ets2-sdk-plugin/README.md

 ##Developers Information

 ###Overview
 This plug-in stores it's data inside a Memory Mapped File, or "Shared Memory".
-It reserves a file inside memory, and overwrites the current telemetry to this piece of memory.
-The values are stored in a binary fashion.

-The exact binary layout of the data can be found inside "ets2-telemetry/inc/ets2-telemetry-common.hpp".
-The data structure ets2TelemetryMap_t contains all the fields that are planned to be supported in revision 1.
-Additional revisions will be added after the revision 1 struct, where it is remained intact.
-This should allow for maximum backwards compatibility.

-Currently when writing this readme document, the DLL is in an alpha stage (revision 0).
-Some fields are still being tested and some are not implemented yet.
+This allows it to operate without any access to harddrive, or configuration hassle by the user to locate the memory map.

-The following telemetry fields, however, are fully functional:
+The following telemetry fields are supported:

- * Truck model ID
+ * Truck model name & ID
- * Trailer model ID
+ * Trailer model name & ID

- * Pause indication
+ * Pause indicator
- * Timestamp
+ * In game timestamp

  * Engine Running flag
  * Trailer Attached status